 Spring-Clean Your Finances in 5 Easy Steps

 Have bills been piling up on your desk?
 Is your wallet bulging at the seams?
-Follow these easy steps to give your wallet a lightweight, spring-clean feeling.
+If you’re in the spring cleaning mode, don’t forget your finances could probably use one too!

 1. Declutter Your Finances

-The first step to spring-cleaning your finances is gathering all of your important financial documents that have been lying around the house.
-This means all of those leftover receipts, bank statements, and bills.
-Neatly organizing these papers will make it easier for you to track your expenses, maintain your budget, and stay current on your payments.
+Like your home, to spring-clean your finances, it may be a good idea to start by organizing.
+You may want to gather all your important financial documents that you have lying around the house.
+This means all those leftover receipts, bank statements, and bills.
+Find a way to organize that works for you.
+Whether it be a file cabinet or online, neatly organizing your financial documents will make it easier for you to track your expenses, maintain your budget, stay current on your payments, and make next year’s tax season less of a headache.
+Not to mention a cleaner desk!

-2. Bring in the Trash Can and Shredder
+2. Bring in the Trash Can or Shredder

 3. Shine and Polish Your Debt